girlznight/.github/profile/README.md

 **English**
 Small, but essential ideas.
-The Yellowmemo. project began one day with a single yellow sticky note left on a desk.
+The YellowMemo. project began one day with a single yellow sticky note left on a desk.
 We wanted to keep and share thoughts that popped into our minds—ideas that come and go in an instant.
 This app was created not to focus on complex features, but to simply honor the act of recording ideas.
 Built with React and a JSON server,